 Cash discounts are legal in all states and allow you to provide customers with an incentive to pay with cash, through offering a discount off the regular price, when making cash purchases at the time of the sale.
 All customers who do not pay with cash do not receive this discount at the time of the sale.
 Customers must be disclosed about cash discounts at the at the point of entry (through signage) and at the point of sale (on the receipt).

 Merchant Fee Programs Reporting

-After processing surcharge and cash discount service fees, eHopper will display the info in the Merchant Fee Programs Report and Z Report.
+Info on surcharges and transactions where a cash discount was not provided at the time of sale, will be displayed in the Merchant Fee Programs Report and Z Report.

 For more details, please visit https://ehoppersupport.zendesk.com/hc/en-us/articles/360000392447-Merchant-Fee-Programs-Report